Trump retweets videos of alleged attacks by Muslims

 “THE PRESIDENT OF THE UNITED STATES, DONALD TRUMP, HAS RETWEETED THREE OF DEPUTY LEADER JAYDA FRANSEN'S TWITTER VIDEOS!
 DONALD TRUMP HIMSELF HAS RETWEETED THESE VIDEOS AND HAS AROUND 44 MILLION FOLLOWERS!
 GOD BLESS YOU TRUMP!
 GOD BLESS AMERICA!
 OCS @JaydaBF@realDonaldTrump,” Fransen's account tweeted.

+Fransen has been charged with causing religiously aggravated harassment over leaflets and videos that were distributed during a criminal trial earlier this year.
+She has separately been charged with using "threatening, abusive or insulting words or behavior" over a speech she made in Northern Ireland in August.
+She is currently on bail.

+She was convicted last year of religiously aggravated harassment and fined after hurling abuse at a Muslim woman wearing a hijab.

-But minutes after sharing, the president pivoted to his war against "fake news" by sharing a tweet from his press secretary, Sarah Sanders, who mocked CNN for boycotting the annual White House Christmas party.
+Minutes after sharing the videos, the U.S. president pivoted to his war against "fake news" by sharing a tweet from his press secretary, Sarah Sanders, who mocked CNN for boycotting the annual White House Christmas party.

 "Christmas comes early!
 Finally, good news from @CNN!"
 Sanders tweeted, sharing a link to a Politico article saying the media outlet planned not to attend the party.